tier4/caret_doc/docs/design/software_architecture/caret_trace.md

   // This function is executed with delay.
   // This function is executed either from the record at the end of this function
   // or from TraceNode's timer callback.
-  // Duplicate data are resolved with CARET_analyze. static auto record = [](TRACEPOINT_ARGS, now) {
+  // Duplicate data are resolved with caret_analyze. static auto record = [](TRACEPOINT_ARGS, now) {
     // Record trace data only if current callback is allowed to record if (controller.is_allowed(TRACEPOINT_ARGS)) {